DanielBrkr/Deep_Learning_Webapp_University_Project/README.md

 # Disclaimer: This project, originating from a university group assignment, has been uploaded in its redacted form to exclude any sensitive information such as data, weights, specific files, and configuration settings, rendering the web application non-functional.
-Its purpose is solely to demonstrate the software engineering skills and project involvement us.
+Its purpose is solely to demonstrate the software engineering skills and project involvement of us.

 ## Table of Contents